 Chapter 18 | Afternoon Tea and Further Contentment

-One of the things I adore most about this book is the clownery—truly, Anthony’s belief that he could not fall in love is simply aces.
+One of the things I adore most about The Viscount Who Loved Me is the clownery—truly, Anthony’s belief that he could not fall in love is simply aces.

 “But when he’d reached White’s that afternoon, there was no one there with whom he felt particular urge to converse.
 He’d skimmed through the paper, but there was very little of interest in the most recent edition.
-And as he sat by the window, trying to enjoy his own company (but finding it pathetically lacking), he’d been struck by the most ridiculous urge to return home and see what Kate was up to” (180).
+And as he sat by the window, trying to enjoy his own company (but finding it pathetically lacking), he’d been struck by the most ridiculous urge to return home and see what Kate was up to” (The Viscount Who Loved Me, 180).

-There are a handful of passages throughout the book that truly provide the necessary humor and utter proof of Anthony’s clownery—never has a man tried and failed as miserably as he has in his quest not to fall in love.
+A handful of passages throughout The Viscount Who Loved Me provide the necessary humor and proof of Anthony’s clownery—never has a man tried and failed as miserably as he has in his quest not to fall in love.
 The amount of times he mentions it when he is already so far gone is part of what makes this book so grand because where it could have been annoying, instead it is ridiculously entertaining.

-Quiet intimacy with one’s own spouse even lacks today, it lacked especially back then, but with Kate and Anthony, it is effortless.
+Quiet intimacy with one’s own spouse is even lacking today, it lacked especially back then, but with Kate and Anthony, it is effortless.
 It is effortless to just be together.
-The simple act of merely holding her on his lap is everything and more to heal the darkness within him, and being held by him, treasured by him is her very undoing. too.
+The simple act of merely holding her on his lap is everything and more to heal the darkness within him, and being held by him, treasured by him, is her very undoing, too.
 It is this idea that when two people are best friends, really and truly, when they are each other’s armor and strength, when they are both perfect embodiments of chaos, they could laugh at fallen tea sets and find themselves tangled in each other as opposed to at balls.